leuas/Vrdndi/README.md

 1, **Media Data**: Textual data (Title/Description).
 Directly processed by the BGE-M3 embedding layer.

 2, **App Sequence Data**: Activity history from ActivityWatcher.
 Processed by a custom sequential residual block to encode the sequence into a single token.
+> Sequence data would be pre-computed before running the main model to save memory usage.
+(Text part would be encoded by Sentence Transformer)

 **Main Structure**: